 Patrick Kroker studied Law at the Universities of Leipzig, Trier and Lisbon.
 He worked as an assistant to Civil Party Lawyers at the Extraordinary Chambers in the Courts of Cambodia and in 2012 completed his PhD on the subject of victims’ participation in international criminal proceedings at the University of Hamburg.
 He worked as a research assistant at the University of Hamburg and at the Hertie School of Governance in Berlin.
 In 2014 he was awarded a postdoc-fellwoship at Harvard Humanitarian Initiative and at Goldsmiths College London.
 Then he worked as a lawyer.
 Since November 2015 he works in the program “International Crimes and Legal Responsibility” at the ECCHR as Advocacy Officer with a particular focus in the European Drone Project.

 Fiona Nelson studied Law and German at Trinity College Dublin.
 She was awarded an LL.M. from Humboldt University Berlin with a specialization in public international law and international criminal law.
 After graduation she worked at the University of Potsdam where she lectured in international law.
 At ECCHR she works as a legal advisor in the International Crimes and Accountability Program on issues of UK and US accountability and supports the organization’s Media & Communications department.

 After his law studies in Berlin and Strasbourg Christian Schliemann worked at the Free University Berlin, where he among other topics analyzed the rules of public international law for business operations of transnational corporations in weak and failing states.
 In his PhD project he investigates the entitlement of minorities and indigenous peoples under public international law to autonomously regulate their own collective affairs.
 Part of this project is an analysis of the dangers transnational corporations create in this regard.
 He conducted research and worked in Costa Rica and Peru for this purpose.
-Christian is a Bertha Fellow from 2014 to 2016, since January 2017 he works in ECCHR’s business and human rights department.
+Christian was a Bertha Fellow from 2014 to 2016, since January 2017 he works in ECCHR’s business and human rights department.

 List of Publications